MengXiangxi/BLOG/_posts/2021-07-06-PET-dynamics-roadmap.md

 - **Positron Emission Tomography: Basic Sciences**, edited by Dale L. Bailey et. al., Springer, 2005.

 Chapter 6 of this book, "Tracer Kinetic Modeling in PET", by Richard E. Carson.

+## Review Articles

+- Hooker, Jacob M., and Richard E. Carson.
+"Human positron emission tomography neuroimaging." *Annual review of biomedical engineering* 21 (2019): 551-581.

+In this review article, the authors summarized comprehensively all aspects of neuroimaging.
+Part of it discusses modeling in a straightforward way, however, it is based entirely on the reference tissue method.

+## Software

+-